-Each child will receive a T-Shirt (make sure you pick a T-Shirt Size when you register!), a USB Flash Drive with the child's work and a copy of any programming tools used during the class that were not online, a certificate showing completion of the class, 20 hours of instruction by experienced computer programmers, fun memories, hints and ideas for activities to try at home, and hopefully a life-long interest in learning about programming and technology.
+Each child will receive a T-Shirt (make sure you pick a T-Shirt Size when you register!), a USB Flash Drive with the child's work and a copy of any programming tools used during the class that were not online, a certificate showing completion of the class, 18 hours of instruction by and interaction with experienced computer programmers, fun memories, hints and ideas for activities to try at home, and hopefully a life-long interest in learning about programming and technology.

 Where are the camps held and how much do they cost?